 First, it is crucial to have a clear understanding of the market for your products.
 Who will be your customers?
 What are their needs and wants?
 What are they willing to pay for your products?

-Finally, you need to plan how you will operate your business.
+Finally, it would help if you planned how to operate your business.
 What types of supplies and equipment will you need?
 How will you promote your products?

 Research Your Competition